whole-tale/wt-design-docs/users_guide/browse.rst

 Browse: Exploring existing tales
 ================================

-The **Browse** page allows you to discover and launch existing Tales in the
-the Whole Tale system.
-This section coverse the following:
+The **Browse** page allows you to discover and create Tales.
+This section covers the following:

 * :ref:`Browsing and searching for tales <browse-tales>`
 * Basic operations such as :ref:`viewing <view-tale>`, :ref:`launching